alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![image](https://github.com/user-attachments/assets/5c7eda2f-f311-4b39-9a9c-d73af720a13f)

-> **For Speechiness:** Songs with low speechiness (less spoken-word content such as rap) generally have higher streams, suggesting a listener preference for melodic tracks.
+> **For Speechiness:** Songs with low speechiness (less spoken-word (such as rap) content) generally have higher streams, suggesting a listener preference for melodic tracks.

 <br>

-> **Overall**, there are few strong correlations between musical attributes like BPM, danceability, valence, energy, and liveness with streaming popularity.
-However, low instrumentalness, lower acousticness, and lower speechiness may slightly favor higher streams, indicating a preference for vocal-driven, less acoustic, and more melodic songs.
+> **Overall**, there are little-to-no strong correlations between musical attributes like BPM, danceability, valence, energy, and liveness with streaming popularity.
+However, low instrumentalness, lower acousticness, and lower speechiness have slightly higher average streams, indicating a listener's preference for vocal-driven, less acoustic, and more melodic songs.

 <br>